National Native American Boarding School Healing Coalition: History

+including 22 schools in Alaska and 7 schools in Hawaiʻi."
+The report also indicates another 1,025 Indian boarding schools that were operated in the United States, but were not federally run.
+Volume II of the report confirmed the deaths of 973 indigenous people, including those in Alaska and Hawai'i.

-Strategic Plans
+Advocacy and Strategic Plans

 In January 2020, NABS announced a detailed strategic plan to take place over the next ten years (ending in 2030.)
 The plan proposes four areas of action: "establishing a national truth and healing center, developing curriculum, producing a documentary series, creating a national digital archive, and issuing policy statements that support the work of tribes and other agencies related to boarding schools."
 The strategic plan was enabled by a $10 million donation from the Kendeda Fund.

 Other strategic goals by NABS including engaging the Native American community in conversations with local and national governments, and advocating for policies to document the history of the Native American boarding schools and their effects on Native American communities.
 NABS also seeks to engage churches into taking responsibility for their role in the ethnocide of Native American culture, and genocide of Native American children.